Caring for your dressings

 - Your wound might still bleed a little.
 If it does, bandage or tape a thick gauze pad over the tape dressing for a few days.
 Keep the gauze pad dry.

 - If the Mefix becomes loose or lifts off and the wound is still raw, replace the lifted piece with a new piece of Mefix.
 You should have received a packet of Mefix (or Hypafix) when you left hospital.
-You can also get some from your district nurse or practice nurse, or you can buy it at many pharmacies.
+You can also get some from your district nurse or general practice team, or you can buy it at many pharmacies.

 The donor site will probably be more painful than the skin graft site.
-You can take mild pain relief, such as regular paracetamol, to ease the pain.
+You can take mild pain relief, such as paracetamol, to ease the pain.
 Talk with your doctor about what pain relief is best for you.

 Showering or bathing